 I take advantage of having him here and ask el rioplatense – And why "distrustful"?

 – Because we always assume that the community we were born in wants the best for us.
 Our parents, our teachers at school, our educators could never really have anticipated the consequences of their teachings.
 They only "believed", had "faith" in the values they instilled in us.
 However, does that conviction prove anything?
 That's how we grew up.
 As children, it never occurred to us to doubt that conviction.
 That conviction was enough to grant these evaluations the certificate of truth.
 But we're not children anymore!
 How many of their own frustrations did they, perhaps secretly or unconsciously, blame on us?
 How much revenge for their failure, dependence, helplessness, and aversion to risk was there, perhaps in the way they sought to weaken us so that we would not be able to be better, freer, and more independent?
 How much, perhaps, did they castrate our instincts so as not to be disturbed by the castrations of which they had already been victims?
 Maybe with good intentions.
 Perhaps with innocent ignorance of themselves, that self-ignorance necessary to prevent stopping hiding that what they referred to as freedom was, in reality, submission.
 And all to make us good human beings, "good" men and women.
 But not good dancers.
 Why?
-Because that was perhaps the greatest sacrifice they made for our existence: they stopped dancing.
+Because that was perhaps the most significant sacrifice they made for our existence: they stopped dancing.
 What is the greatest legacy they left us?
 The fear.

 We stayed silent, looking at the dance floor.

 I think about how I was raised.
-Surely, I guess, in a different way, in many aspects, from how el rioplatense was educated.
+Indeed, I guess, in a different way, in many aspects, from how el rioplatense was educated.
 Beyond the education I was given, the most important part of who I am has been achieved with the education I gave myself; everything I learned because my curiosity asked me to, what I found by getting into many wrong places, not advised, or explicitly prohibited.
 My life consists of a chain of mistakes that led me to this failure, which can be seen as a success from certain points of view.
 Because, let's get to the point: I am poor, that is, I am already well into the second half of my life, in my decline, and I do not have the “first million” (or billion, I reason) in my bank account.
-I did not invest in the stock market or in my retirement.
+I did not invest in the stock market or my retirement.
 I invested in myself.
 What happens is that I “chose” to be a milonguero.
 I have nothing, but I am what I wanted to be.
 And I'm still building myself.
 If it had been any other way, I wouldn't have danced.

 I once had a millionaire student.
 She lived in one of those mansions you see in Claremont, in Berkeley.
 I was going to give lessons at her house.
 I was served by her butler, who was a guy dressed just like that, as is the Californian style: jeans and a T-shirt with a sweater.
 From the door, we went to the living room, where I taught the millionaire the lesson.
 Two minutes into the first dance, two minutes after, not even a whole song had passed when the butler enters and says something to the millionaire, who apologizes and leaves the room.
-She comes back after ten minutes and we start again when a beeper rings, she separates herself from me and goes to read the message on the beeper.
-Well, that was the whole first lesson, and the second, and the third.
+She comes back after ten minutes, and we start again when a beeper rings; she separates herself from me and goes to read the message on the beeper.
+Well, that was the whole first lesson, the second, and the third.
 The fourth week I go to her mansion as usual, the butler receives me as usual, but this time the butler tells me that the millionaire is not there.
 Ok, no problem, I tell him, and I think to myself “it doesn't matter, this lesson is paid for.”
-I know she called me that afternoon, but I was busy and didn't answer the phone.
+I know she called me that afternoon, but I was busy and didn't answer.
 She didn't leave me a message.
 I didn't call her either.
 I was not at all interested in continuing to work with her.

-As a child, I realized that living in an imaginary world was much easier.
+As a child, I realized living in an imaginary world was much easier.
 Taking what we imagine to a more objective world, to the body, is very costly in multiple ways.
-Furthermore, we tend to regret everything we must abandon, leave out and forget to choose just one thing and make it real.
+Furthermore, we tend to regret everything we must abandon, leave out, and forget to choose just one thing and make it real.
 So, living in a virtual world makes sense, except that if we can't create any lasting reality, we may become sick, destructive, and self-destructive.
 It would make more sense to propose dancing as a solution to an excessively consumerist population so eager for distractions.
 The problem with a virtual existence, such as the one marketed today under the name "metaverse," is similar to what happens if we consume a mixture of all the substances that make up an apple instead of eating a real apple.
 It has been experimentally shown that consuming all the simple substances that make up an apple is less nutritious than eating a real apple.
-This phenomenon is called "texture," which means that the substances that make up a meal alone are not enough to nourish us, but the particular arrangement they adopt in their tissues is also necessary so that our subjectivity participates in the process of nourishment, through our perception, through the aesthetic-sensual characteristics form with which we endow what is presented to us, through how it seduces us and we actively abandon ourselves to its seduction.
+This phenomenon is called "texture," which means that the substances that make up a meal alone are not enough to nourish us, but the particular arrangement they adopt in their tissues is also necessary so that our subjectivity participates in the process of nourishment, through our perception, through the aesthetic-sensual characteristics form with which we endow what is presented to us, through how it seduces us, and we actively abandon ourselves to its seduction.
 I borrow this term to call our specific phenomenon "the texture of life.”

 Money makes it easier to live in a fantasy world.
 Everything we experience is somehow a fantasy anyway.
-We always hope and dream about the future and we tell ourselves the story of our lives in a way that satisfies us, even when we tell it to ourselves in a depressing way, because maybe that's how we want to see ourselves in the world, depressed, maybe because depression makes the hours of our lives longer, endless, and thus we manage to use depression as a strategy to extend the subjective time of our lives.
+We always hope and dream about the future, and we tell ourselves the story of our lives in a way that satisfies us, even when we tell it to ourselves in a depressing way, because maybe that's how we want to see ourselves in the world, depressed, maybe because depression makes the hours of our lives longer, endless, and thus we manage to use depression as a strategy to extend the subjective time of our lives.
 Good times always pass very fleetingly, and so do the lives of those who consider themselves lucky.
 I once told this hypothesis to a girl I like to dance with, who is a psychologist, and she told me, “We should ask depressed people what they think about that.”
 Now, a depressed person would not be qualified to respond because being immersed in depression gives them no perspective other than that of a depressed person.
 And it is the same for all kinds of subjectivities: we are immersed in it.
 We cannot remove ourselves from the universe and thus know what everything would be like without us.

 Returning to the general topic of fantasies, the important thing is, do they strengthen me or weaken me?